Accuity/puppet-twitch/README.md

 [vagrant@node01] $ curl http://localhost:2023/puppet/twitch
 ```

-The puppet class that's applied to the nodes (`twitch::test::vagrant`) inherts from the normal `twitch` class but also:
+The puppet class that's applied to the nodes (`twitch::test::vagrant`) inherits from the normal `twitch` class but also:
  - Gives the `twitch` user a password (set to `twitch`) and a shell (`/bin/bash`) so you can switch to the `twitch` user for debugging
  - Installs the gem from the project's `pkg` directory that is mounted by vagrant, rather than downloading the gem from rubygems